Training Afghan Hounds

-No, training Afghan Hounds is quite a challenge.
-Sighthounds have a complex and independent personality somewhat like that of a cat.
-They have their own ideas about what they want to do and how they want to use their time.
-When you try to get them to do anything YOU want them to do, you may be in for a struggle.
+No, training an Afghan Hound is quite a challenge!
+They are a member of the sighthound family of dogs.
+All of the sighthound breeds have a complex, independent personality, something like that of a cat.
+They have their own ideas about what they want to do and how they want to use their time, and when you try to get them to do what YOU want them to do, you may be in for a struggle.

-This is classic sighthound behavior.
-Passive resistance.
-And because sighthounds are both physically and emotionally sensitive, training Afghan Hounds requires a light hand on the leash.
+And because sighthounds are both physically and emotionally sensitive, training them requires a light hand on the leash.
 Encouragement and praise works for some Afghan Hounds; however, many individuals have little desire to please and so don't care a whit about praise.
 Food works for some Afghan Hounds, but it's not a good idea to depend on food for training important commands, which must be based on respect if you hope to have your dog obey you when he's not hungry.

-Training an Afghan Hound like Domino required gentleness, patience, coaxing....and tough love in the form of persistence.
+Training an Afghan Hound requires gentleness, patience, coaxing....and tough love in the form of persistence.
 This isn't always easy, which is why Afghan Hounds can be so challenging to train.

 Yet some Afghan Hounds are more willing than others, especially if you approach obedience training sessions as a sort of playful game.
 Some Afghan Hounds, in fact, are quite the clowns, once they feel secure enough to relax and let their hair down (so to speak!).

-So when you ask, "How easy is it – training Afghan Hounds?" my answer is, "Usually it's a challenge, but it depends on the temperament and personality of the individual dog, plus your own dog training skills."
+So when you ask, "How easy is it – training an Afghan Hound?" my answer is, "Usually it's a challenge, but it depends on the temperament and personality of the individual dog, plus your own dog training skills."

 That's where I come in.
-Keep reading my dog training articles (and hopefully buy my book, "Teach Your Dog 100 English Words") and I will help you train your Afghan Hound to be well-mannered and well-behaved.
+My dog training articles will help you train your Afghan Hound to be well-mannered and well-behaved.
 I've been working with dogs for 35+ years, as a dog trainer, canine psychologist, breed advisor, and author of 15 books about dogs.